 Memory Types

-Understanding the four memory types — rules, decisions, facts, and notes.
+Understanding the five memory types — rules, decisions, facts, notes, and skills.

 Every memory in memories.sh has a type that describes its purpose.
 The type affects how the memory is presented to AI agents and how it's prioritized in context.